 I believe this type of learning empowers students and better prepares them to deal with complexity, diversity, and change.

-- International Political Economy |syllabus| |online|
+- International Political Economy |IPE_Syllabus| |online|

-- Research Method |syllabus| |online|
+- Environment Issues & IR |syllabus| |online|

 - Religion, Economics, and Society |syllabus| |online|